 Notes

-- Had enough chicken?
-Switch it out for Italian sausage or even shrimp.
+- Switch the chicken out for Italian sausage or even shrimp.

 Nutrition